echalmers/hippocluster/README.md

 # hippocluster
-Hippocluster: an efficient, brain-inspired adaptation of K-means for graph clustering The corresponding research paper by Chalmers et al is [here](https://www.sciencedirect.com/science/article/pii/S0020025523005844)
+Hippocluster: an efficient, brain-inspired adaptation of K-means for graph clustering.

+The corresponding research paper by Chalmers et al is [here](https://www.sciencedirect.com/science/article/pii/S0020025523005844)

 ## installation